BitcoinDesign/Guide/guide/how-it-works/sign-in-with-bitcoin.md

    image = "/assets/images/guide/how-it-works/sign-in-with-bitcoin/signin-info.png"
    retina = "/assets/images/guide/how-it-works/sign-in-with-bitcoin/signin-info@2x.png"
-   alt-text = "Sign in screen with tips for wallets to use and general information" width = 800 height = 411
+   alt-text = "Sign in screen with tips for wallets to use and general information" caption = "Provide clear information and tips as users are likely not to be familiar with these interactions." width = 800 height = 411
 %}